 The terms of your funding package, currently twenty quarters (typically five years and five summers), are outlaid in your offer of admission.
 You are not guaranteed any funding beyond your original five-year package.
-For more information about TGS funding, see here and here.
+For more information about TGS funding, see here and here</ to four quarters).
+You are not allowed to bank more than four quarters.
+Banked quarters come with full benefits.